me-raffyrabin/whats-app-doc-md/README.md

 ### 📱 Runs like a native app on iOS
 - On iPhone and iPad, an **Add to Home** button appears in the header (hidden on all other devices, and hidden once installed)
 - Tapping it opens a step-by-step sheet guiding you through Safari's **Share → Add to Home Screen** flow
-- Installed, PromptForge launches full screen — no browser chrome, black-translucent status bar, custom gold-on-void app icon (`apple-touch-icon.png`)
+- Installed, WhatsUpDocMD launches full screen — no browser chrome, black-translucent status bar, custom gold-on-void app icon (`apple-touch-icon.png`)

 ### 🎨 Design
 - Void-and-gold dark theme with a Cormorant Garamond / Inter type pairing